 The destruction of artwork aside, there is another conflict here: the notion of art depicting reality or truth.
 Both Sutherland and Churchill are concerned with the truth.
 Sutherland wants to depict Churchill as the empirical.
 The old man.
 The decayed.
 Churchill wants himself to be depicted as his true self – his essence.
 A statesman.
 A knight of the garter.
 A defender of the free world.

-The show does well to present both sides of the argument, but I can’t help but feel that many viewers will take Sutherland’s side in this argument.
+The Crown does well to present both sides of the argument, but I can’t help but feel that many viewers will take Sutherland’s side in this argument.
 His speech is very impassioned, after all.
 But in this way, many people would be slightly hypocritical – no less the creators of the show.

 As is the way with dramatizations of anything, the show’s creators take some liberties in the manner in which they have depicted historical events.
 This is inevitable.
 History is muddied.
 There are opposing viewpoints and a lack of evidence and sources.